 We have put a special scavenger hunt together for our guests.
 A great activity for families to enjoy while stay in our cabins in Wisconsin!
 Follow any route on our trail map and have fun enjoying the outdoors, learning something new & great exercise!

 1. The Windmill – Behind the barn on the hill you will find a windmill.
-Bonus: As you walk along our Bambi Lane Trail, you will observe a large black walnut tree on your left.
+Bonus: As you walk along our Bambi Lane Trail, you will observe a large and numerous smaller black walnut trees on your left.
 The tree has a wooden sign with the number 1 and a tent symbol to designate this is campsite #1.

 2. The Pond – Just up the hill from the Black Walnut tree is our pond.
-This was built during the 1940’s to retain water so our buildings are not flooded.
+This was built in 1961 to retain water so our buildings are not flooded.
 The Pond is fed by several springs and underground from another pond.
 We have a total of 3 ponds.
-This pond is also fed by another pond as well as the springs.
 Dogs love to swim and drink from this pond.

 3. Black Oak Tree on # 15 Fairway – Above the Pond is the fairway for #15 on the Big Brother Disc Golf Course.
 As you climb the hill, you will find a Black Oak tree among many birch trees.
 Look for this Black Oak tree on left side of trail near top of hill.

 4. Birch Trees – You will find numerous Birch Trees around our property.
 Some are tall, some are very big around their trunks and some are just saplings.